maximka76667/maximka76667/README.md

 ### ✌ Wassup, stranger!

 My name is Maxim.
-I am web developer from Kazakhstan.
+I am Fullstack and DevOps developer from Kazakhstan.
 #### [🦊 Here you can see my projects 🦊](https://maximka76667.github.io/portfolio)

 ### 🛠 What do I use